louisville-rstats/data-viz-contest/2017-04-13-data-viz-contest.md

 **Deadline**

-Our next meet up is scheduled for May 23rd from 12 - 2pm where the winners will be announced.
-In order for us to have time to judge the submissions, please have your visualizations finalized and submitted by May 16th.
+Winners will be announced at our June 2017 meetup - so in order for us to have time to judge the submissions, please finalize and submit your visualizations by June 15th.

 **How to Submit**